liolok/liolok.com/run-desktop-app-with-systemd-nspawn-container/index.md

 For `$bionic_repo_url`, one could select a suitable mirror from [Launchpad](https://launchpad.net/ubuntu/+archivemirrors).

 Command `debootstrap` should finish with `I: Base system installed successfully`.
 If last output is `E: Couldn't download packages:...`, just run it again to complete installation.

-## Startup Container
+## Configure and Run

 After acquiring a directory of minimal installation of distribution, one can use command `systemd-nspawn -D $container_name` to start up the container, `-D` stands for `--directory=`.

-## Configure Container

 There are two easy and full-featured methods to configure a container:

 - Options append to `systemd-nspawn` command;
 - Configurations written in `/etc/systemd/nspawn/$container_name.nspawn` file.

-Choose either one. **Do not mix both**, unless you completely understand the precedence mechanism inside.

-My personal usage is running container directly into its only target application, wrapping command options into a shell script is more suitable and flexible in this case.

-If you want a common container that run several applications, it's considered necessary to run it as a background service along with host boots.
-A set of configurations is better for maintenance in this situation.
+At first I did try with configuration files, then I realized that, it would be much more flexible and less hard-coded to run command in shell scripts.

+### Environment Variables

+`--set-env=`, `-E` in command options or `Environment=` in `[Exec]` section of configurations.

+## Access Control

+### Network

+No command option needed, or `VirtualEthernet=no` in `[Network]` section of configurations.

-###  Host Filesystem Access Control
+### Filesystem

 By default a container has no access to host filesystem.

-`--bind=` in command options or `Bind=` in `[Files]` section of configurations; `--bind-ro=` or `BindReadOnly=` for read-only access.
+Mount host path with `--bind=` in command options or `Bind=` in `[Files]` section of configurations;
+`--bind-ro=` or `BindReadOnly=` for read-only access.

 These options could be used multiple times, so that you may expose as many files/folders to container as you want.
-I prefer to allow read-only access as long as it works.
+I recommend allowing read-only access as long as it works.

 I'll show several simple use cases below, with basic `--bind=`, other forms are similar.